frontegg/terraform-provider-frontegg/docs/index.md

 management platform.

 It is not recommended to use your own account for management of your Frontegg workspace.
 A user specific to Terraform is recommended.
+You can find the client ID by navigating to the "Workspace Settings" screen and locating the "Client ID" field in the "API Key" section.

+The provider works with only one workspace at a time.
+To provision multiple workspaces, you will need to configure multiple copies of the provider.

 ## Example Usage